4d/docs/website/translated_docs/fr/Project/overview.md

 title: Aperçu
 ---

-Un projet 4D contient l'intégralité du code source d'une application 4D, quel que soit son type de déploiement (web, mobile ou desktop), de la structure de la base de données à l'interface utilisateur, en passant par le code, les formulaires, les menus, les paramètres utilisateur ou n'importe quelle ressource requise.
+A 4D project contains all of the source code of a 4D application, whatever its deployment type (web, mobile, or desktop), from the database structure to the user interface, including code, forms, menus, user settings, or any required resources.
 Un projet 4D est principalement constitué de fichiers texte.

 ## Fichiers du projet